TanStack/query/README.md

 useMutation(updateTodo, {
   // When mutate is called:
   onMutate: newTodo => {
+    // Cancel any outgoing refetches (so they don't overwrite our optimistic update) queryCache.cancelQueries('todos')

     // Snapshot the previous value
     const previousTodos = queryCache.getQueryData('todos')